Macclesfield: Football

 Macclesfield's professional football club, Macclesfield Town, first gained league status in 1997 as Football Conference Champions; they had won that title two years earlier but were denied promotion as their Moss Rose stadium in the south of the town failed to meet Football League stadium capacity requirements.
 At the end of the 2019–20 season, the Silkmen were relegated from EFL League Two.
 In September 2020, Macclesfield Town Football Club was wound up in the High Court over debts totalling more than £500,000.

 Macclesfield F.C.

 On 13 October 2020, the official receiver confirmed that the assets of Macclesfield Town had been sold to Macc Football Club Limited.
-Local businessman Robert Smethurst had purchased the assets, and rebranded the club as Macclesfield F.C., they currently play in the Northern Premier League (Premier Division).
+Local businessman Robert Smethurst had purchased the assets, and rebranded the club as Macclesfield F.C., they currently play in the National League North.
+They are known for beating Premier League side and Cup-holders Crystal Palace in the 3rd round of the 2025–26 FA Cup.

 Other football clubs

 Youth football teams include Macclesfield Juniors FC, Macclesfield Saints JFC, Moss Rose Juniors FC and Tytherington Juniors.